 Advent in Germany

-The official run-up to Christmas in Germany is advent which starts four Sundays before Christmas.
+The official run-up to Christmas in Germany is Advent which starts four Sundays before Christmas.
 An advent wreath is the centrepiece of the table and a candle is lit every Sunday to mark the approaching holiday.
-Children open an advent calendar, which has a little treat for them, every day to count down to Christmas.
+From the 1st December, children open a door on their advent calendar, which has a little treat for them, every day to count down to Christmas.

 German Christmas Markets